-The Netis WF2419 is a miraculously low cost (only about $13) excellent value wireless bridge/repeater/router.
-It can be used as wireless client, and includes a 4-port switch.
+The Netis WF2419 is a miraculously low cost (only about $13) excellent-value wireless bridge/repeater/router.
+It can be used as a wireless client, and includes a 4-port switch.
 This is great for connecting up to four Linux machines to a wireless router.
-It avoids the pain of installing drivers for a specific USB wireless adapters.
+It avoids the pain of installing drivers for a specific USB wireless adapter.

 A downside of this unit is security flaws such as an RCE vulnerability, and a buffer overflow vulnerability.
 However, when used as a wireless bridge, the interface is in most use-cases not accessible.